DenitsaBebrevenska/StirCraftApp/README.md

 ```

 The attempted structure of the project follows principles of Clean Architecture.
-However the assignment calls for the usage of ASP.Net Identity and there for in the domain layer
+However the assignment calls for the usage of ASP.Net Identity and therefore in the domain layer
 a dependency on Microsoft.Extensions.Identity.Stores is introduced.
 While the project initially
 kept its domain "pure", the trade off for keeping it that way were not worth it.